Jackson confirmed as first Black female high court justice

 “But don’t worry, my sister,” Booker said.
 “Don’t worry.
 God has got you.
 And how do I know that?
 Because you’re here, and I know what it’s taken for you to sit in that seat.”

-Associated Press writers Lisa Mascaro and Farnoush Amiri contributed to this report.
+Associated Press writers Lisa Mascaro and Farnoush Amiri in Washington and Aaron Morrison in New York contributed to this report.

 Follow the AP’s coverage at https://apnews.com/hub/ketanji-brown-jackson